xavierfuentes/rotten/README.md

 # Rotten 🧟‍

-> Zombie apocalypse survival game
+> Zombie apocalypse (maybe turn based?) survival game

 ### World
 - The character spawns alone (different background story each time?) in a random position in the scenario